Positive Footprints Privacy Notice

 You have the right to be forgotten and ask us to erase your personal information.
 You also have the right to restrict the processing of your personal data.
 This means that Positive Footprints cannot further process your data, for example we cannot share your data with a third party.

-Positive Footprints is a subsidiary of Regenda Homes.
 Regenda Homes is the data controller for the information you provide during the employment recruitment process.
 If you have any queries about the process or how we handle your information please contact us.

-13.1 What information do we collect from you?
+13.1 What information do we collect?

 - Name, address, email, telephone number